maxzerbini/go-mssqldb/README.md

 These features still exist in the driver, but they are are deprecated.

-### Query Parameter Token Replace (driver "mssql")
+### Query Parameter Token Replace (driver "mssqlfast")

-If you use the driver name "mssql" (rather then "sqlserver") the SQL text will be loosly parsed and an attempt to extract identifiers using one of
+If you use the driver name "mssqlfast" (rather then "sqlserver") the SQL text will be loosly parsed and an attempt to extract identifiers using one of

 * ?